Jollyhrothgar/banjo_liberation/assignments/Week1.md

 Welcome to coding like a banjo liberation ninja!

+# Homework

-## Concepts
+## Review Concepts

 For your own reading / understading, read up a little bit about the following, and describe in one sentence what you think it does:

 1. Distributed Version Control (Git)
    *    YOUR ANSWER HERE
 2. Python Virtual Environment (Anaconda)
    *    YOUR ANSWER HERE
 3. Python Functions
    *    Write a python function that prints out "Banjo Master" if you give it the name "Ricky" and "Grasshopper" if you give it the name "Mike".
 Put this function in a new jupyter notebook that you check in to the repository in the "scratch" directory.

-## Homework
+4. Review the commands we used today.
+Try using the command: `man ls` or `man git` to read comman-line documentation.
+In one sentence, what do they do?
+   *   `cd`:
+   *   `ls`:
+      *   `-a`:
+      *   `-l`:
+   *   `mkdir`:
+   *   `ls`:
+   *   `cd`:
+   *   `git`:
+      *   `log`:
+      *   `commit`:
+      *   `push`:
+      *   `pull`:
+5. Basic vim
+   *   How do you open a file in vim?
+   *   How do you enter "edit mode" in vim?
+   *   How do you enter "command mode" in vim?
+   *   How do you save a file?
+   *   How do you quit vim?
+6. How do you install a new python package in conda?
+Try to install `sklearn` in your `banjo` environment.
+7. How do you create a new python environment in conda?
+8. How do you change python environments in conda?

+### Coding

 *   Check out the latest version of 'Banjo_Liberation_Mystic_Rolls.ipynb' from this repository.
    *   You may need to do a sequence of `git commit` `git push` and `git pull` to get everything synced.
 Don't worry, you can't break it.